salcc/iGo/README.md

   <img src="screenshot.png" height="1000">
 </p>

+## Running the bot

+To run the bot, you need to have [Python](https://www.python.org/) installed on your computer, and the [Telegram](https://telegram.org/) app installed on your phone.

+Then, to create a bot, you have to obtain an *Access token*, an identifieer that Telegram provides for your bot.
+To do so, open Telegram, visit the [@BotFather](https://telegram.me/botfather), execute the command `/newbot` and give him all the information he asks.
+Finally, he will give you a code (the Access token), copy it and save it in a file named `token.txt`.
+Put this file in the main directory of the project.

+After that, it's time to run the bot!
+On your computer, open a terminal, change the directory to the main directory of the project and execute the following commands:

+    python3 -m venv venv
+    . venv/bin/activate
+    pip3 install -r requirements.txt
+    python3 bot.py

+This will create a virtual Python environment, install the required packages, and execute the bot.
+The first time you run it, it will have to process the internal data used, so it will take some time.
+After loading all the data, you will see the message `Bot running!`.
+Now every Telegram user can talk to your bot!

+To stop the bot, enter `Ctrl+C` on the terminal in which you have the bot running.

 ## `igo` module

 iGo is a Python module that lets you create igraphs ("intelligent graphs").
 What makes them intelligent is